 Sculptures of birds, beasts and sometimes objects are made from paper, metal, wood, glass and fiber clay.
 Fiber clay does not require firing in a kiln so they are either painted realistically with acrylic paint or given an all over bronze look, making them the more affordable bronze.

-I'm active with The Prescott Center for the Arts (PCA) and represented by 'Tis Gallery, The Gallery in Williams, Prescott Art Market, Hart of AZ, Cactus Wren Artisans and Gallery 2622 (web).
+I'm active with The Prescott Center for the Arts (PCA) and represented by 'Tis Gallery, Prescott Art Market, Hart of AZ, Cactus Wren Artisans and Gallery, Sean Gote Gallery, 2622 (web).